Uruk: Archaeology

 Most recently, from 2001 to 2002, the German Archaeological Institute team led by Margarete van Ess, with Joerg Fassbinder and Helmut Becker, conducted a partial magnetometer survey in Uruk.
 In addition to the geophysical survey, core samples and aerial photographs were taken.
 This was followed up with high-resolution satellite imagery in 2005.
 Work resumed in 2016 and is currently concentrated on the city wall area and a survey of the surrounding landscape.
 Part of the work has been to create a digital twin of the Uruk archaeological area.
 The current effort also involves geophysical surveying.
-The soil characteristics of the site make ground penetrating radar unsuitable so caesium magnetometers, combined with resistivity probes, are being used.
+The soil characteristics of the site make ground penetrating radar unsuitable so caesium magnetometers, combined with electrical resistivity probes, are being used.
+Afterward 25 sediment cores, up to 13 meters deep, were done in 2024 and 2025 and a virtual geophysical topology of the Uruk area was produced.